mahavedalla/mahavedalla/docs/questions/iddhipada/why-some-attain-the-supernormal-powers-while-others-do-not.md

-# Why some attain the supernormal powers while others do not?
+Question: Why some attain the supernormal powers while others do not?
 Answer in Brief: -
  Category: Iddhipada
 Sutta References: AN 9.34